-"Here's a guarantee that I've made: If you have insurance that you like, then you will be able to keep that insurance.
+The second is President Obama telling America: "Here's a guarantee that I have made.
+If you have insurance that you like, then you will be able to keep that insurance.
 If you've got a doctor that you like, you will be able to keep your doctor."